 This applies more than anything else to the Thoughts & Spoilers entries.
 After reading or watching something, I add my notes—more and more detailed now—to a special document which has become a chronological record of my media consumption.
 I try to convert one set of these notes into a published entry per day, usually with much rewriting.
-This first clarifies my thoughts and then allows me to forget them.
-Later, when I want to recall them, instead of interrogating unreliable memories, I can simply look up the entry.
+This first clarifies my thoughts and later allows me to forget them: instead of interrogating unreliable memories, I can simply look up the entry.

 My biggest regret is having waited until now to start.
 I’ve been revisiting all my old favourites because of the pandemic, but that’s self-evidently a tiny portion of everything I’ve ever read or watched.
 Whatever I didn’t enjoy (or more precisely didn’t enjoy enough) I’ll probably never return to, and so will never have any record of.

 On an unrelated note, there is unfortunately a long delay between when I make the notes and when I publish the corresponding entry.
 For example, I’ll be translating the next one from notes made five months ago.
 While I could spend more time on these to minimize the delay, I would rather my feed didn’t consist exclusively of rapid-fire media consumption, so I accept this limitation.

 Wherein I display great humility